 What is the ideal cost and price range for benefits administration software per market sector?

-Just like any other software, the following are the three main factors when considering the apt software for an organization: subscription price per employee per month, implementation fees and carrier integration fees.
+Like any other software, the following are the three main factors when considering the apt software for an organization: subscription price per employee per month, implementation fees, and carrier integration fees.

-The last one is needed when facilitating integration, exchange of required data and processing of enrolment with third-party systems, insurance carriers and vendors.
+The last one is needed when facilitating integration, exchange of required data, and enrolment processing with third-party systems, insurance carriers, and vendors.